nlobo5/Data-1-Group-14/README.md

 # Data 1: Group 14 - MSc MADE 2023 @ AMS Institute

 ## Welcome!
-Hi, we're Fatima Zohra, Pelle, and Nina.
+Hi there - we're Fatima Zohra, Pelle, and Nina.
 Here, you can find our responses to the Metropolitan Data 1 course assignments.

 Thanks for stopping by!

 ## Assignment 1: Paralympics